-Every two years, half of all elected Council members retire from their positions and nominations for the vacancies are declared open.
+Following the enactment of legislation in 2013,all elected Council members retire from their positions every 4 years and nominations for the vacancies are declared open.

 Elections are usually held in October of each election year.
 Voting is not compulsory.

-Members are elected for four year terms at the biennial elections.
+Members are elected for four year terms at these elections.

 The Chief Electoral Officer of the Tasmanian Electoral Commission is responsible for the supervision of local government elections.
 This includes the production of ballot papers, approval of forms and procedures, the appointment of returning officers, public awareness and statutory advertising of election dates, nomination periods, etc.

 The person in charge of running an election is called the Returning Officer.
 They are appointed by the Electoral Commissioner to administer matters concerning the election.

 Council elections are conducted by postal ballot.
 All elections for Aldermen positions are required to be conducted using a multi-member proportional representation electoral system.
 This is directly modelled on the Hare-Clark system used for Tasmanian House of Assembly elections.